Paul Trollope: Return to coaching

 In July 2011, Trollope was appointed first-team coach of Championship club Birmingham City to work with manager Chris Hughton.
 When Hughton left for Premier League club Norwich City at the end of the season, Trollope went with him, again as first-team coach.
 He left the club when Hughton was dismissed in April 2014.

 Trollope was appointed head coach of Championship club Cardiff City in February 2015.
 On 21 July 2015, Trollope was appointed as a coach for the Wales national team alongside his role at Cardiff City.

 Cardiff City

 At the end of the 2015–16 season, Cardiff manager Russell Slade moved into a head of football role and Trollope was named as his successor, his first job in management since departing Bristol Rovers six years previously.
 Slade later resigned from his role, after just two weeks, on 3 June.
 After a poor start to the season, winning 2 of his opening 12 matches, Trollope was sacked by the club on 4 October 2016.

 Brighton & Hove Albion

 On 24 November 2016, Trollope joined Brighton & Hove Albion as assistant manager.
 After the sacking of Chris Hughton on 13 May 2019 as Brighton manager, Trollope was also relieved of his duties at the club.

 Nottingham Forest

 On 8 October 2020, Trollope again followed former manager Chris Hughton as assistant, joining Nottingham Forest.

+Luton Town

+In November 2022, Trollope joined Luton Town as joint-assistant manager to former international teammate Rob Edwards.

+Southampton

+On 25 June 2025, Trollope joined Southampton as assistant manager.